chaoxu/blog/open-problems.md

     Let the set $C$ be a set of homotopy classes of simple closed curves on an orientable surface $S$ of genus $g$, such that if $a,b\in C$, then their minimal intersection number is at most 1.
 Let $X_g$ be the set of all the sets with the above property.
 Find bounds on $f(g) = \sup_{C\in X_g}|C|$.

 [Collections of Simple Closed Curves Intersecting at Most Once](http://www.math.uchicago.edu/~may/VIGRE/VIGRE2007/REUPapers/FINALFULL/Constantin.pdf) The paper by Sarah Constantin proves an exponential upper bound and a quadratic lower bound.
+[Arcs intersecting at most once](http://arxiv.org/abs/1402.1570).
+This preprint by Piotr Przytycki gives a cubic upper bound, and in fact, a polynomial upper bound for any fixed number of intersections.

 ### Others
 http://cstheory.stackexchange.com/questions/16682/scheduling-with-rsvp-deadline-and-possible-cancelations